satra/NiPyPe-Paper/nipype_paper.rst

 Deployment
 ~~~~~~~~~~

-NiPyPe supports Linux and Mac OS X operating systems.
+NiPyPe supports GNU/Linux and Mac OS X operating systems.
 We currently
 provide three ways of deploying it on a new machine: manual installation
 from sources (`http://nipy.org/nipype/ <http://nipy.org/nipype/>`_),
 PyPi repository
 (`http://pypi.python.org/pypi/nipype/ <http://pypi.python.org/pypi/nipype/>`_),
-and NeuroDebian repository `( <>`_`http://neuro.debian.net <>`_ - Hanke
+and from package repositories on Debian-based systems.
+Manual
-et al. 2010).
-Manual installation involves downloading a source code
+installation involves downloading a source code archive and running a
-archive and running a standard Python installation script (distutils).
+standard Python installation script (distutils).
+This way user has to
-This way user has to take care of installing all of the dependencies.
+take care of installing all of the dependencies.
+Installing from PyPI
-Installing from PyPI repository lifts this constraint by providing
+repository lifts this constraint by providing dependency information and
-dependency information and automatically installing required packages.
+automatically installing required packages.
+NiPyPe is available from
-NeuroDebian is a similar solution but based on Debian/Ubuntu Linux
+standard repositories on recent Debian and Ubuntu releases.
+Moreover,
+NeuroDebian (http://neuro.debian.net - Hanke et al. 2010) repository
+provides the most recent releases of NiPyPe for Debian-based systems and
+a NeuroDebian Virtual Appliance making it possible to deploy NiPyPe in a
-distributions (therefore it does not work on Mac OS X).
+virtual environment on Mac OS X and Windows systems.
 In addition to
-resolving dependencies and automatic updates NeuroDebian provides some
+providing all core dependencies and automatic updates NeuroDebian also
-of the software packages supported by NiPyPe.
+provides many of the software packages supported by NiPyPe (AFNI, FSL,
+Mricron, etc), making deployment of heterogeneous NiPyPe pipelines more
+straightforward.

 Development
 ~~~~~~~~~~~

 NiPyPe is trying to address the problem of interacting with ever changing universe of neuroimaging software in a sustainable manner.
-Therefore the way its development is managed is part of the solution.
+Therefore the way its development is managed is a part of the solution.
-NiPyPe is distributed under Berkeley Software Distribution license which allows free copying, modification and distribution and, in fact, NiPyPe meets all the requirements of open source definition (see Open Source Initiative\ :sup:``[4] <#ftnt4>`_`\ ).
-Development is also carried out openly through distributed version control (via GitHub) in an online community.
+NiPyPe is distributed under Berkeley Software Distribution license which allows free copying, modification and distribution and, in fact, NiPyPe meets all the requirements of open source definition (see Open Source Initiative\ :sup:``[4] <#ftnt4>`_`\ ) and Debian Free Software Guidelines\ :sup:``[5] <#ftnt5>`_`\ .
+Development is carried out openly through distributed version control system (GIT via GitHub) in an online community.
 Most current version of the source code with complete history is accessible to everyone.
-Discussions between developers and design decisions are done using an open access mailing list.
-All of this encourages a broader community of developers to join the project and allows sharing of the development resources (effort, money, information and time).
+Discussions between developers and design decisions are done on an open access mailing list.
+Such setup encourages a broader community of developers to join the project and allows sharing of the development resources (effort, money, information and time).

-These features described in the prior paragraphs allow rapid development and deployment of analysis procedures in laboratories and addresses all of the issues described earlier.
-In particular, NiPyPe provides: 1) uniform access to neuroimaging analysis software and usage information;
+Such features of NiPyPe development organization facilitate rapid development and deployment of analysis procedures in laboratories and address all of the issues described earlier.
+In particular, NiPyPe
-2) a framework for comparative algorithm development and dissemination;
-3) an environment for methodological continuity and paced training of new personnel in laboratories; 4) computationally efficient execution of neuroimaging analysis; 5) a complete recording of the methods used in a study; and 6) a framework for shared storage of information and evolution of analysis methods and approaches.
+provides: 1) uniform access to neuroimaging analysis software and usage information; 2) a framework for comparative algorithm development and dissemination; 3) an environment for methodological continuity and paced training of new personnel in laboratories; 4) computationally efficient execution of neuroimaging analysis; 5) a complete recording of the methods used in a study; and 6) a framework for shared storage of information and evolution of analysis methods and approaches.
 In the following section, we demonstrate these solutions.

 --------------